So, how often should you bathe your dog with flea shampoo?

 Please remember to only use your dogs flea shampoo on your dog: ingredients such as pyrenthins which kill fleas are toxic to your cat.
 Buy a product specifically made for killing fleas on cats to help your feline friends.

-Adams Plus Flea and Tick Shampoo with PRECOR is one of the best dog flea and tick shampoos on the market. concentrated and formulated from all natural ingredients such as oatmeal extract, coconut oil, aloe vera extract, and lanolin.
+Adams Plus Flea and Tick Shampoo with PRECOR is one of the best dog flea and tick shampoos on the market.
+It’s concentrated and formulated from all-natural ingredients such as oatmeal extract, coconut oil, aloe vera extract, and lanolin.
 It’s one of the best ways to get rid of fleas on your dog right away.

 The additive PRECOR Insect Growth Regulator kills the adult fleas thereby hindering the life cycle of the same for the next 28 days.

 How often can you use flea shampoo?
 With Adams, you can give your dog another flea bath right away if the infestation is bad, otherwise, Adams recommend every 7-14 days.
 Working together with a flea comb after shampooing, you’ll be able to get rid of all the fleas on your dog quickly and easily.